top of page

 Once you spot a pattern or texture, consider your composition carefully.
 Think about how you can frame the pattern or texture to maximize its visual impact.
 Experiment with angles and perspectives, and pay special attention to how light interacts with the surfaces you're capturing, as this can significantly influence the appearance of textures in your photos.

-For beginner photographers, the journey into the world of patterns and textures is not just about taking better pictures; it's about developing a new way of seeing the world.
+The journey into the world of patterns and textures photography is not just about taking better pictures; it's about developing a new way of seeing the world.
 By learning to identify and use these elements, you can create photographs that are not only visually striking but also emotionally resonant.
 Remember, the most powerful tool in photography is your unique perspective – patterns and textures are just ways to enhance that vision.

 bottom of page